EdoardoLaGreca/gentoo-inst/README.md

 ./gentoo-inst.sh mountroot
 ```

-Not only that, the user can source the script and run any function just by typing them, without the additional script name.
+However, it is not possible to pass the output of a function as the argument of another one (like in `urlok \`stageurl\``) because the function producing the output, which is called before reading the script, does not exist at that time.
+For this reason, and for a matter of convenience, the user can source the script and run any function just by typing them, without the additional script name.
 The previous example can be re-written as follows:

 ```
 . ./gentoo-inst.sh